ibm-cloud-docs/satellite/ts-hosts-login.md

 ```
 {: codeblock}

 The machine cannot be reached on the network.
 Check that your machine meets the [minimum requirements for network connectivity](/docs/satellite?topic=satellite-host-reqs), [remove the host](/docs/satellite?topic=satellite-host-remove), and try to [add](/docs/satellite?topic=satellite-attach-hosts) and [assign](/docs/satellite?topic=satellite-assigning-hosts) the host again.
-Alternatively, the infrastructure provider network might have issues, such as a failed connection.
+Alternatively, the infrastructure provider network has connectivity issues, such as a failed connection.
 Consult the infrastructure provider documentation for further debugging steps.